-LIMITATIONS AND DISCLOSURE
+LIMITATIONS, UPDATES, AND DISCLOSURE

 Proxy voting responsibility will be determined at the opening of all new client relationships.
 For those clients who have retained proxy voting authority, Miller/Howard has no responsibility to receive, vote, or otherwise advise voting.
-Additionally, Miller/Howard may refrain from voting a proxy if the shares are unsupervised or no longer held by the client at the time of the meeting.
+Additionally, Miller/Howard may refrain from voting a proxy if the shares are unsupervised, no longer held by the client at the time of the meeting, or not delivered to us by the account custodian.